zenobio93/seat-docs/docs/user_guides/moons_reporter.md

 # Moons Reporter

-Since SeAT 4.0, a new tool is appear to assist you in your moon management task by leveraging your intelligence desk.
+Introduced in SeAT 4.0, a new tool is available to assist you in your moon management task by leveraging your intelligence desk.
 Like your old google/excel sheet, it will gather all your intel related to moon probing.
-It provides a centralized and convenient way to store reports and make search in them.
+It provides a centralized and convenient way to store reports and search through them.

 Of course, like other modules, you are able to restrict its usage using ACL by choosing who can view it and/or import reports.